KorayErkan/tw-portfolio/musescore-help/how-to-enter-a-bass-line-in-musescore.md

 Don't forget to click _File_ > _Save_ to save your newly created score.
 MuseScore will provide a default filename based on the title of the score, replacing spaces with underscores&mdash;in our case, that will be "Bass_Line".

 > __NOTE__
-> If you are not happy with the page size, this can be changed by going to _Format_ > _Page Settings_ and picking the desired page size from the _Page Size_ drop down box
+> If you are not happy with the page size, this can be changed by going to _Format_ > _Page Settings_ and picking the desired page size from the _Page Size_ drop down box.

 We are now ready to start entering music.